kiki092002/MoodFlix/README.md

 # MoodFlix
-- Recommend movies based on user emotion.
+: suggests movies or shows based on your current mood.